-1. Apply power (Reset# is recommended to be maintained below $0.2 \times V{DD}$; all other inputs may be undefined).
-Reset# needs to be maintained below $0.2 \times V{DD}$ for minimum 200us with stable power need to be maintained below $0.2 \times V{DD}$ for minimum 700us with stable power.
-CKE is pulled "Low" anytime before Reset# being de-asserted (min. time 10ns).
-The power voltage ramp time between 300mV to $V{DD,min}$ must be no greater than 200ms; and during the ramp, $V{DD} \ge V{DDQ}$ and $(V{DD}-V{DDQ}) < 0.3 \times V{PP}$ must ramp at the same time or earlier than V{DD} and V{PP} must be equal to or higher than V{DD} at all times.
+- 1. Apply power (RESET# is recommended to be maintained below 0.2 x VDD; all other inputs may be undefined).
+RESET# needs to be maintained for minimum 200us with stable power.
+CKE is pulled LOW anytime before RESET# is being deasserted (MIN time 10ns).
+The power voltage ramp time between 300mV to VDD, min must be no greater than 200ms, and, during the ramp, VDD must be greater than or equal to VDDQ and (VDD - VDDQ) < 0.3V.
+VPP must ramp at the same time or earlier than VDD, and VPP must be equal to or higher than VDD at all times. - VDD and VDDQ are driven from a single power converter output, AND - The voltage levels on all pins other than VDD,VDDQ,VSS,VSSQ must be less than or equal to VDDQ and VDD on one side and must be larger than or equal to VSSQ and VSS on the other side.
+In addition, VTT is limited to TBDV max once power ramp is finished, AND VREFCA tracks TBD.

-During power-up, either of the following conditions may exist and must be met:

-Condition A:

-- V{DD} and V{DDQ} are driven from a single power converter output, AND - The voltage levels on all pins other than V{DD} , V{DDQ} , V{SS} , V{SSQ} must be less than or equal to V{DDQ} and V{DD} on one side and must be larger than or equal to V{SSQ} and V{SS} on the other side.
-In addition, V{TT} is limited to 0.76 V max once power ramp is finished, AND - V{REFCA} tracks V{DD}/2.

-Condition B:
+or

-- Apply V{DD} without any slope reversal before or at the same time as V{DDQ} - Apply V{DDQ} without any slope reversal before or at the same time as V{TT} & V{REFCA}. - ullet Apply V{PP} without any slope reversal before or at the same time as V{DD} . - The voltage levels on all pins other than V{DD} , V{DDQ} , V{SS} , V{SSQ} must be less than or equal to V{DDQ} and V{DD} on one side and must be larger than or equal to V{SSQ} and V{SS} on the other side. - 2.
-After Reset# is de-asserted, wait for another 500us until CKE becomes active.
+- Apply VDD without any slope reversal before or at the same time as VDDQ. - Apply VDDQ without any slope reversal before or at the same time as VTT & VREFCA. - Apply VPP without any slope reversal before or at the same time as VDD. - The voltage levels on all pins other than VDD, VDDQ, VSS, VSSQ must be less than or equal to VDDQ and VDD on one side and must be larger than or equal to VSSQ and VSS on the other side.

+2.After Reset# is de-asserted, wait for another 500us until CKE becomes active.
 During this time, the DRAM will start internal initialization; this will be done independently of external clocks.